following information is a general guide for international students

 The International Office administers the University’s international student exchange programmes.
 Exchange students must come from a university that has a formal two-way student exchange agreement with the University of Waikato and must be nominated by the relevant office of their home university.
 Exchange students can enrol at the University of Waikato for one or two semesters and credit study to their home degree but students may not go on exchange to their home country.
 Exchange students are expected to be positive ambassadors for the University of Waikato and New Zealand.
 With prior approval, study completed at the partner University will be credited towards students’ University of Waikato qualifications, although this cannot be guaranteed in advance.
 Further information for exchange applications can be obtained from the Study Abroad and Exchange Manager in the International Office, Level 2 of the Gateway Building, Hamilton Campus, or the website: https://www.waikato.ac.nz/study/international/study-abroad-and-exchange .

 The University is a forward-looking, innovative institution that welcomes strategic alliances, international partnerships, and agreements.
 Consideration is given to international institutions that match the University of Waikato profile in terms of reputation, academic standing, and research output.

 Overseas visitors are welcome.
-Prospective visitors should contact the Communications and External Relations (CER) with full background information about their proposed visit.
-CER will assist in arranging an itinerary which meets both the visitors’ and the University of Waikato’s needs.
+Prospective visitors should contact the International Office with full background information about their proposed visit.
+The International Office will assist in arranging an itinerary which meets both the visitors’ and the University of Waikato’s needs.